OCA/connector-magento/magentoerpconnect/doc/howto/configure_warehouse.rst

 but you can use another standard or custom field by changing the field `Stock Field`.

-For each Magento Store, the connector has created an OpenERP Sale Shop.
+For each Magento Store, the connector has created an Odoo Sale Shop.
 So you may want to check the Sales Shops to ensure they have the correct warehouses.